 The National Center for Biotechnology Information conducted a study, which proved that exposing dementia patients to respite has a positive effect on their behavior and memory.
 You might have been worried or feeling guilty about leaving your loved one with dementia for a respite care stay.
 However, this finding has proved that it can be beneficial for the health of your loved one.

 Despite this, you may face difficulties when using respite, especially if it’s for the first time.
 Some patients of dementia may refuse to leave home or leave their caregivers even for a short while.
-Others might request to go home while at the respite facility.
+Others might request to go home while at the memory care respite facility.
 It is not unusual to encounter these problems, so you should not let them get in the way of your break.
 There are a number of ways to manage these problems, so that you and your loved one can experience the full benefits of respite resort stay facilities.

 Tips on avoiding distress

 Most patients of dementia are uncomfortable to be in a new environment and around new people.
 This is why it is important that you plan ahead, so that the person you are caring for can have a positive respite experience.
 Here are a few tips to help you in preventing distress or objections from your loved one:

 - Plan ahead but avoid discussing about the arrangements too early.
 When you’re telling your loved one about the arrangements, make sure you use positive phrases.
 For instance, try using the term “a little holiday” instead of “a break”.